SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Methodology

 We then model the semantic representation distribution as a multivariate Gaussian $\mathcal{N}(\mu_k, \Sigma_k)$.
 During diffusion inference, a new semantic representation $\tilde{f}_k$ can be sampled as:

-The sampled feature $\tilde{f}_k$ serves as a continuous condition to guide the reverse process of the diffusion model, enabling the generation of semantically aligned yet diverse gesture samples within class $k$.
+The sampled feature $\tilde{f}_k$ is used as a continuous condition to guide the diffusion reverse process, generating semantically aligned yet diverse samples for class $k$.

-Compared to label-based conditioning, which restricts generation to discrete and often coarse class labels, GMSS provides a continuous, distribution-based conditioning space that enables infinite and controllable sampling within each class.
-By sampling from different regions of the semantic representation distribution, GMSS allows the diffusion model to cover regions beyond the original training set while preserving semantic faithfulness.
+Compared to discrete and coarse-grained label-based conditioning, GMSS provides a continuous, distribution-based conditioning space that enables flexible sampling within each class.
+By sampling from different regions of the semantic space, GMSS expands coverage beyond the original training set while preserving semantic faithfulness.
 This not only increases intra-class diversity but also expands the effective data manifold, thereby improving the generalization performance of classifiers.
-In this way, diversity arises not only from the inherent stochasticity of the diffusion process but also from the stochastic variation introduced in the semantic condition space.
+Thus, diversity arises not only from inherent diffusion stochasticity but also from the stochastic variation introduced in the semantic condition space.